sfc-gh-boconnor/government_hackathon/README.md

 ```

+### THE WHO
-Our first part of the analysis is to look at the 'WHO'.
+Our first part of the analysis is to look at the **WHO**.
 The provided shared dataset contains a synthetic population dataset.
 We will have a look at the contents of this.

-Copy and paste the following python code into a new cell:
+-   Copy and paste the following python code into a new cell:

 ```python
 population = session.table('COLD_WEATHER_PAYMENTS_DATASET.DATA."Synthetic Population"')